ariejan/dotfiles/README.md

     homesick symlink dotfiles
     ```

- 5. Close and re-start your terminal to load ZSH and Antigen properly
+ 6. Close and re-start your terminal to load ZSH and Antigen properly

+    This will take a moment as it will install the appropriate ZSH plugins.

- 6. Install Vim plugins using vundle
+ 7. Install Vim plugins using vundle

     ```
     cd ~/.homesick/repos/dotfiles